 A Very Brief Overview of Myralis, Empire of Ostaria

 Dankasha is the primary religion of Myralis, and plays a strong role in politics as their king, Darius, is their god.
 Myralian people worship at mass in their local church every Monday and Wednesday evening.
 During the time of the Dragon’s Sleep, festivities are held known as the “Dragon’s Awakening”.
-This time is precious to the people, and most families travel onward to the Blood Dragon’s Cathedral in the Capital to worship their king.
+This time is precious to the people, and most families travel onward to the Blood Dragon’s Cathedral in the Capital to worship their fallen king, Darius.
 It is also during this month that the Elder Dragon, Myral, awakens and stands upon his altar.
 Sometimes he preaches, listens to the children, and other times is entirely silent.
-His presence is deemed as divine and worshipped as the father of their king ever since his first appearance in 600 FC.
+His presence is deemed as divine and worshipped as the father of their fallen king ever since his first appearance in 600 FC.
 So long as he remains, people feel safe and joyous.

 The people worship nightly at high moon by using a tool known as the Danka.
-The danka is a spiritual blade that the Myralians use to connect with their king.
+The danka is a spiritual blade that the Myralians use to connect with Darius.
 They either put two half inch long slits into their palm or back of their hand.
 This worship is known as Hedam.

-The Myralians believe that through Dankasha worship and their suffering, they will please their king.
+The Myralians believe that through Dankasha worship and their suffering, they will please their fallen king.
 They also believe that the more they suffer, the more they will know peace in the afterlife, whereas if they live a greedy and pleasureful life, they will suffer eternally in the afterlife.